-Let me tell you a story of my third trip to Paris and my first new years eve abroad.
+Let me tell you a story about my third trip to Paris and my first new year’s eve abroad.

 It’s quite long so I’m gonna divide it by days.

-I mentioned it to my high school roommate, who i haven’t seen in a while and she was all in right away (actually she was a bit upset i didn’t contacted her first).
+I mentioned it to my high school roommate, who I haven’t seen in a while and she was all in right away (actually she was a bit upset I didn’t contact her first).
 She has just quitted her job so she had money, free time and courage to travel with me.
 So we set everything up and go.

-For all extra trips, food and souvenirs I paid around 50 euros, so final price for whole trip was +/- 150euros.
+For all extra trips, food, and souvenirs I paid around 50 euros, so the final price for the whole trip was +/- 150euros.

 Now get ready for details of each day and our extraordinary experiences:

-My train trip started at December 29 and my journey began from Snina to Humenne, from Humenne to Kosice and from Kosice to Bratislava.
+My train trip started on December 29 and my journey began from Snina to Humenne, from Humenne to Kosice and from Kosice to Bratislava.
 I left my home at lunch and visited my friend’s place at 10 pm.
-Everything was ok until train to Bratislava.
-For those of you who don’t know, in Slovakia students travel for free, so for 10 hours long trip I paid absolutely nothing.
+Everything was ok until the train to Bratislava.
+For those of you who don’t know, in Slovakia students travel for free, so for 10 hours long trip, I paid absolutely nothing.

 Trigger warning: sensitive subject.